PreMix: Label-Efficient Multiple Instance Learning via Non-Contrastive Pre-training and Feature Mixing: Declaration of generative AI and AI-assisted technologies in the writing process

 \subsubsection{Effect of Mixup and Manifold Mixup locations}

-We further explored the influence of varying Mixup and Manifold Mixup locations on downstream performance.
-This investigation was made to understand the impact of different combinations of mixing locations during MIL aggregator fine-tuning, represented as $Loc1$, $Loc2$, and $Loc3$ in \hyperref[fig:premix_mil_aggregator_architecture]{Figure \ref{fig:premix_mil_aggregator_architecture}}.
-As shown in \hyperref[tab:effect of mixing locations in downstream classification]{Table \ref{tab:effect of mixing locations in downstream classification}}, our analysis revealed that using all three mixing locations achieved the highest mean accuracy of 0.746, outperforming other combinations.
-Conversely, using only $Loc1$ for mixing led to a slight performance decrease, underscoring the importance of employing multiple mixing locations.
-Specifically, the inclusion of $Loc2$, located within the Transformer Encoder layer proves particularly advantageous, contributing to a mean accuracy improvement of 0.0025.
+We evaluate the impact of applying Mixup and Manifold Mixup at different stages of MIL aggregator fine-tuning.
+Specifically, we assess performance when mixing is applied at $Loc1$, $Loc2$, and $Loc3$, as shown in \hyperref[fig:premix_mil_aggregator_architecture]{Figure \ref{fig:premix_mil_aggregator_architecture}}.
+As reported in \hyperref[tab:effect of mixing locations in downstream classification]{Table \ref{tab:effect of mixing locations in downstream classification}}, applying mixing at all three locations yields the highest mean F1 score of 74.6\%, outperforming all other configurations.
+In contrast, using only $Loc1$ leads to a slight performance drop, suggesting that mixing at a single stage is insufficient.
+Notably, applying Manifold Mixup at $Loc2$, within the Transformer Encoder, results in a 2.5\% gain in mean F1, indicating that this layer plays a key role in improving classification accuracy.